-Semien HR, Blue Jays sweep Braves 7-2; Springer exits early
+Semien, Jays sweep Braves; Springer exits with tired legs

 DUNEDIN, Fla.
+(AP) — The Toronto Blue Jays are taking no chances with newcomer George Springer.

-(AP) — Marcus Semien homered and drove in four runs as Toronto finished off a three-game sweep of the Atlanta Braves with a 7-2 win Sunday after Blue Jays newcomer George Springer exited early.
+Marcus Semien homered and drove in four runs as Toronto finished off a three-game sweep of the Atlanta Braves with a 7-2 win Sunday after Springer exited early with leg fatigue.

-There was no immediate announcement on why Joe Panik pinch-hit for Springer in the sixth inning.
+Joe Panik pinch-hit for Springer in the sixth inning.

+“Legs felt tired, that’s how he said it,” Blue Jays manager Charlie Montoyo said.
+“It was hot today.”

 Springer was the designated hitter for the fourth consecutive game since making his Toronto debut Wednesday.
 The World Series MVP when Houston won its first title in 2017 signed a team-record $150 million, six-year deal with the Blue Jays this offseason but missed time because of a strained oblique and later because of a right quadriceps strain.